-We are a clinical-stage biopharmaceutical company dedicated to utilizing our proprietary genetic engineering platform technologies to create next-generation cell and gene therapeutics with the capacity to cure.
-We were incorporated in December 2014 and subsequently spun out from Transposagen, a company that has been developing genetic engineering technologies since 2003.
+We are a clinical-stage cell and gene therapy company advancing a new class of treatments for patients with cancer and rare diseases.
 Since our inception, our operations have focused on organizing and staffing our company, business planning, raising capital, in-licensing, developing and acquiring intellectual property rights and establishing and protecting our intellectual property portfolio, developing our genetic engineering technologies, identifying potential product candidates and undertaking research and development and manufacturing activities, including preclinical studies and clinical trials of our product candidates, and engaging in strategic transactions.
 We do not have any product candidates approved for sale and have not generated any revenue from product sales.